 Megeve resort guide - a general overview

-A chic and cosmopolitan ski resort, Megeve is one of the most exclusive destinations in the Alps.
+Megeve is a chic and cosmopolitan ski resort and one of the most exclusive destinations in the Alps.
 The resort was conceived by the Rothschilds in the 1920's as France's alternative to Switzerland's St Moritz.
 Luxury ski holidays to Megeve are about more than just the skiing: the resort is a mecca for fine dining, boutique shopping and luxury accommodation.

 The heart of Megeve ski resort is the cobbled village square and historic church.
 From here, pick up a horse and sleigh taxi through town.
 Pretty streets are lined with classy boutiques, exclusive bars, and a variety of gourmet, casual and international restaurants.